stungeye/Full-Stack-Notes/docs/05-intro-to-rails-blog-app/intro-to-rails-blog-app.md

 ## Script Console

-The Rails script console allows us to interact with our project models.
+The Rails console allows us to interact with our project models.

-- From a command prompt type: `rails console`
+- From a command prompt type: `rails c`

 _(Ensure that you are in your project's root folder.)_